evpl/xteps/README.md

 ## Java 8 unreported exception bug

-You may run into a problem if you use Java 8.
-The issue is caused by generic exceptions (Unchecked Xteps doesn't have this issue).
+You may run into a problem if you use Xteps and Java 8.
+The issue is caused by generic exceptions.

 ```java
 stepsChain()